mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 >
 > So yeah, a mix of time with occasional brain blast all at once.

 This directly refutes any notion of these books having been written or even planned with additional chapters.
-Further, it confirms that each chapter was written in sequential order which may help to narrow down the evolution of ideas such as the Walking Ways and CHIM.
+Further, it narrows down the time-frame of writing, which may also lend to clearer impressions on the evolution of ideas behind the Walking Ways and CHIM.
 The book, having been written in only a week, was likely complete by May of 2001 when [initial chapters][16] were becomming available online.

 As a last note, I have discovered other projects that break the game's books down into sets of data.
 [This one][17] tags significant words to gain an understanding of their overlap among the various books found within the game.